Ajit Jogi

-Ajit Pramod Kumar Jogi (29 April 1946 – 29 May 2020) was an Indian politician, who served as the 1st Chief Minister of Chhattisgarh from 2000 to 2003 and a member of the Chhattisgarh Legislative Assembly from Marwahi from 2018 to 2020 and from 2001 to 2013.
-He also served as a member of Lok Sabha from Mahasamund from 2004 to 2008 and from Raigarh from 1998 to 1999 and member of Rajya Sabha from Madhya Pradesh from 1986 to 1998 and district collector of Raipur in Office from 1978 to 1981.
-He was a member of Indian National Congress till 2016 and the founder of the political party named Janta Congress Chhattisgarh and the 1st President of the party from 2016 till he died in 2020.
+Ajit Pramod Kumar Jogi (29 April 1946 – 29 May 2020) was an Indian politician who served as the first Chief Minister of Chhattisgarh from 2000 to 2003 and a member of the Chhattisgarh Legislative Assembly from Marwahi from 2001 to 2013 and from 2018 to 2020.
+He also served as a member of Lok Sabha from Mahasamund from 2004 to 2008 and from Raigarh from 1998 to 1999 and member of the Rajya Sabha from Madhya Pradesh from 1986 to 1998 and District Collector of Raipur from 1978 to 1981.
+He was a member of Indian National Congress till 2016 and the founder of the political party named Janta Congress Chhattisgarh and the first President of the party from 2016 until his death in 2020.

 Education

 Jogi studied Mechanical Engineering at Maulana Azad College of Technology (MACT), Bhopal.
-He was college topper and hence won the University Gold Medal in 1968.
+He was the college topper and hence received the University Gold Medal in 1968.
 He studied law at the Faculty of Law, University of Delhi.
-After having worked briefly as a lecturer at the National Institute of Technology, Raipur, he was selected for two of the most coveted civil services of India; the Indian Police Service and the Indian Administrative Service.
+After briefly working as a lecturer at the National Institute of Technology, Raipur, he was selected for two of the most coveted civil services of India; the Indian Police Service and the Indian Administrative Service.
 He was selected for the Indian Police Service aged 22.
 Two years later he was selected for Indian Administrative Service (IAS).
 He was posted in his home state, Madhya Pradesh as an IAS officer.

 Personal life

-He was born on April 29, 1946, at Gaurela in Marwahi district of Chhattisgarh in a Christian Family.
-He is survived by wife Renu Jogi who is MLA from Kota constituency and son Amit Jogi who is a former MLA.
-He was a gold medalist in Mechanical Engineering.
+He was born on April 29, 1946, at Gaurela in Marwahi district of Chhattisgarh in a Christian family.
+He is survived by his wife Renu Jogi who is MLA from Kota constituency and son, Amit Jogi, who is a former MLA.
+He was a gold medallist in Mechanical Engineering.
 He began his professional career as a lecturer in one of the engineering colleges of Raipur city.
-After completion of his IAS training he was deputed at Raipur as District Magistrate.
-He was chosen by then Chief Minister Prakash Chandra Sethi to be collector for Sidhi district.
+After completing his IAS training he was deputed at Raipur as District Magistrate.
+He was chosen by the Chief Minister Prakash Chandra Sethi to be the collector for Sidhi district.
 He later served as the collector of Shahdol, Raipur and Indore districts.
 He was considered a bright officer in his role as an IAS officer.
-He grasped the issues quickly which enabled him to guide his political seniors correctly, as he had a good knowledge on rules and regulations.
-He was known for having good memory.
+He grasped issues quickly, which enabled him to guide his political seniors correctly, as he had a good knowledge of rules and regulations.
+He was known for having a good memory.
 He could quote the sections from acts at appropriate moments.
 Even his juniors in court work used to emulate his work.
-In year 2000 his daughter Anusha committed suicide.
-In year 2004, he met with a car crash while campaigning for the Lok Sabha elections in Mahasamund, which left him paralysed from waist downwards.
-However he kept himself physically active for close to 16 years and remained active in politics.
-During his last days he was working on his autobiography.
+In 2000 his daughter Anusha committed suicide.
+In 2004, he met with a car crash while campaigning for the Lok Sabha elections in Mahasamund, which left him paralysed from the waist down.
+However, he kept himself physically active for nearly 16 years and remained active in politics.
+In his final years he was working on his autobiography.